elementary-Inc/blog/_posts/2018-12-20-appcenter-spotlight-write.as.md

 author: cassidyjames
 image: https://cdn-images-1.medium.com/max/800/0*ySOuMXI64vUKZwpI.jpg
 date: '2018-12-20T22:13:10.873Z'
+rdnn: com.github.writeas.writeas-gtk
 tags:
   - appcenter-spotlight
 ---

 It’s been a while since we did an AppCenter Spotlight due to the [massive Juno release](https://medium.com/elementaryos/elementary-os-5-juno-is-here-471dfdedc7b3) and [subsequent updates](/juno-updates-for-november-2018), but today we’re back with an app I’m delighted to share with you all.

-{% include appcenter.html rdnn="com.github.writeas.writeas-gtk" %}
+{% include appcenter.html %}

 Write.as is a distraction-free text editor on the surface, but underneath is so much more.
 [A Bunch Tell](https://abunchtell.com/) — the developers behind Write.as — describe it as a minimalist privacy-conscious writing and publishing platform and, “the quickest way to publish a thought.”
 I’ve been following the service itself off and on for a while now, but this week their native desktop app landed in elementary OS.
 Paired with the online service, it’s a great example of a well thought out experience, and one that I’m excited to follow as it evolves.